casualuser/casualuser.github.io/contact.md

 # Contact

-If you are interested in collaborating or discussing a project related to DevOps, cloud infrastructure, blockchain, or AI/ML integrations, feel free to reach out using the form below or via LinkedIn/Upwork.
+If you want to discuss a project related to DevOps, integrations, AI/LLM, fullstack/mobile backends, or compliance-minded infrastructure, use the form below or reach out via LinkedIn/Upwork and we'll follow up with next steps.

+### What to include

+- A short description of your product or organisation
+- The main problems you want to solve (or systems you want to improve/migrate)
+- Any timing or compliance constraints (e.g. HIPAA/SOC 2, go-live dates)

 <form action="https://pqbbjgeapylcengbuvee.functions.supabase.co/contact-submit" method="POST">
   <div style="display:flex; flex-wrap:wrap; gap:1rem; margin-bottom:1rem;">